 If I were to choose just one among the three, I would say, unless you prefer fountain pens, go with the Rollerball!

-- WATERMAN rollerball pens unite the tradition of liquid ink with ultimate comfort and convenience
+- Skilfully constructed rollerball nib unites the tradition of liquid ink with ultimate comfort and convenience

 After all, Waterman built its reputation on fountain pens, and it is still the star of its lineup.
 While you could argue that Parker or Cross can make good ballpoint pens or rollerballs at a slightly lower price than Waterman, their fountain pens are hit or miss.
 As a whole, Waterman simply does fountain pens really well.